 Springfield Wrongful Death Attorney

-Filing A Wrongful Death Claim In Springfield, MO?
+Filing A Wrongful Death Claim In Springfield, MO

 What Is Wrongful Death?

 Wrongful death in Missouri occurs when a person's death is directly caused by the negligent, reckless, or intentional actions of another.
 This means there must be a clear causal link between the defendant's conduct and the decedent's death.
 In essence, the defendant's actions (or inaction) must have been a substantial factor in bringing about the fatality.
+Missouri law recognizes the profound impact such a loss has on surviving family members, which is why it allows them to seek compensation through the legal system.

 It's a type of personal injury claim where the survivors of the deceased person can file a lawsuit to seek compensation for their losses.
+This includes not only economic damages like lost wages or medical expenses but also non-economic damages such as emotional pain and loss of companionship, ensuring a comprehensive remedy for the family affected.

 Missouri Wrongful Death Accident Statistics